mu-hashmi/speculative-cloud-execution/README.md

 # Speculative Cloud Execution for Autonomous Vehicles

 This project is a speculative execution system for object detection tasks that can be executed both locally and in the cloud.
-The implementation demonstrates the system designed in the research paper "Leveraging Cloud Computing to make Autonomous Vehicles Safer" [1](https://pschafhalter.com/papers/2023-iros-cloud-av-safety.pdf) and was developed in collaboration with Peter Schafhalter at Berkeley RISELab.
+The implementation demonstrates the system designed in the research paper ["Leveraging Cloud Computing to make Autonomous Vehicles Safer"](https://pschafhalter.com/papers/2023-iros-cloud-av-safety.pdf) and was developed in collaboration with Peter Schafhalter at Berkeley RISELab.

 ## About